 - BLACKPINK received a black-and-pink version in 2020, matching the group's visual identity.
 K-pop had by that point fundamentally changed YouTube's global subscriber dynamics.

-- MrBeast crossed 50 million subscribers in 2021 — after YouTube had already discontinued the program without a public explanation.
+- MrBeast crossed 50 million subscribers in early 2021 — after YouTube removed the custom program from its FAQ in 2020.
 His now-famous custom plaque was created by a friend independently, not by YouTube.
 The confusion around his situation exposed exactly how poorly the end of the Ruby era had been communicated.

 For the full history of every notable custom plaque, read our case study.